 In my previous articles I have talked about what makes a great Cloud Engineer and how to become one.
 AWS is one of the leading service vendors in the market and many people want to cash in on a possible opportunity in the domain.
-Hence we see lot of people wanting to get AWS Certified.
-Once certified, the next step is to build a resume that would help you get recognized and thus end up with a Job opportunity.
-In this article I would be discussing all the nitty gritty concerning an AWS resume.
+Hence we see a lot of people wanting to get AWS Certified.
+Once certified, the next step is to build a resume that would help you get recognized and thus end up with a job opportunity.
+In this article, I would be discussing all the nitty-gritty concerning an AWS resume.

-Before we start please note that experience & skills are an important part of your resume.
+Before we start, if you’re interested to learn all about Amazon Web Services check out this AWS Certification Training Online please note that experience & skills are an important part of your resume.
 Make sure those are aligned with the job requirements.
-If you are not clear about the required skills to become a Cloud Engineer, refer this Skills You Should Learn To Become A Cloud Engineer blog.

 JD by IBM For AWS Solutions Architect

 JD by TCS for AWS IOT Architect

 From the above JD’s it is clear that industries are looking for professionals with varying skills and job roles that may touch up different roles.
 An AWS Engineer is normally classified into three categories that concern three different job roles:

 AWS Solutions Architect

 These are the individuals who will be involved in designing the infrastructure and applications.
 Therefore, they must possess advanced technical skills and experience in designing distributed applications and systems on the Cloud platform.
 Simply speaking, they are responsible for creating blueprints of application designs.
 Get in-depth knowledge of Cloud Computing, AWS Architectural Principles, Migrating Applications on Cloud, and more with the Cloud Architect Masters Program.